section-engineering-education/engineering-education/content/articles/creating-custom-animated-shimmer-effect-with-jetpack-compose/index.md

 @Composable
 fun LoadingShimmerEffect(){

-   //These colors will be used on the brush and the lightest color should be in the middle
+   //These colors will be used on the brush.
+The lightest color should be in the middle

    val gradient = listOf(
        Color.LightGray.copy(alpha = 0.9f), //darker grey (90% opacity)